AndrewH1188/go-tennis-ms1/README.md

 I chose the colours based on the brief I was given by Adam my Tennis Coach as he likes blue and the orange compliments this nicely.

+I produced all of the mock up designs in [Adobe Indesign](https://www.adobe.com/uk/products/indesign.html) my initial layout and design can be viewed [here](/workspace/go-tennis-ms1/assets/images/designs/go-tennis-layout1.pdf).
+After my first mentoring session with Antonija Simic and having recieved very constructive and helpful feedback I worked to make this a lot more like a web page rather than a leaflet or flyer like the initial design.
+My revised design can be viewed [here](/workspace/go-tennis-ms1/assets/images/designs/go-tennis-layout2.pdf).
+After my second mentoring session with Antonija my vastly improved design required a final few tweeks to get it just right and can be viewed [here](/workspace/go-tennis-ms1/assets/images/designs/go-tennis-layout3-final.pdf).
+All of my designs show the menu collapsed as well as expanded and the buttons hovered over colours.

 ## Imagry
 The Go Tennis System Logo and Slogan that is incorporated in the logo I will design using [Adobe InDesign](https://www.adobe.com/uk/products/indesign.html) and then will export out as an SVG to make this able to load.
 When I had my first Mentoring Session with Antonija I asked how best to export the logo so this loads all the time and an SVG file was the best option Antonija said will load and not be broken across different browsers.